Menopausal symptom relief effect of SB-R extracts via Estrogen Receptor α-dependent signaling pathway

-Menopausal women are at an elevated risk for osteoporosis and hot flashes due to decreased estrogen levels.
-While hormone replacement therapy (HRT) is commonly employed to alleviate these symptoms, concerns regarding its long-term adverse effects have spurred interest in plant-derived phytoestrogens as potentially safer alternatives.
-SA-R is a medicinal plant known for its anti-inflammatory and antioxidant properties.
-This study evaluated the estrogenic effects of SA-R in MCF-7 cells and investigated its influence on estrogen receptor alpha (ERα) and related intracellular signaling pathways.
-The E-Screen assay confirmed the estrogen-like proliferative effect of SA-R, and Western blot analysis demonstrated increased phosphorylation of ERα and its downstream signaling proteins, Akt and Erk.
-Additionally, SA-R treatment upregulated cell cycle regulators, including Cyclin E1, Cyclin D1, CDK2, and CDK4.
-Fluorescence microscopy revealed the translocation of ERα from the cytoplasm to the nucleus following SA-R treatment, suggesting its role in transcriptional regulation.
-These findings indicate that SA-R exerts estrogen-like activity through ERα-mediated signaling pathways and cell cycle regulation, supporting its potential as a natural alternative to HRT.
-This study presents SA-R as a candidate compound for enhancing menopausal health while mitigating the risks associated with conventional hormone therapy.
+Menopausal women are increased risk of osteoporosis and hot flashes due to decreased estrogen levels.
+Hormone replacement therapy (HRT) is commonly used to alleviate these symptoms, Due to concerns over the long-term risks of HRT, plant derived phytoestrogens have gained attention as potentially safer alternatives.
+SB-R is a medicinal plant known for anti-inflammatory and antioxidant properties.
+Alternative therapies for menopausal symptom relief of SB-R in MCF-7 cells and examined its influence on estrogen receptor alpha (ERα) and related intracellular signaling pathways.
+The E-Screen assay identified the estrogenic activity-like proliferative effect of SB-R, and Western blot analysis revealed increased expression of ERα along with enhanced phosphorylation of its downstream signaling proteins Akt and Erk.
+SB-R treatment upregulated the expression of cell cycle regulators including Cyclin E1, Cyclin D1, CDK2, and CDK4.
+Fluorescence microscopy indicated the translocation of ERα from the cytoplasm to the nucleus following SB-R treatment, investigate its role in transcriptional regulation.
+These findings indicate that SB-R exhibits estrogen activity through ERα-mediated signaling pathways and cell cycle regulation, supporting its potential as a natural alternative to HRT.
+This study describes SB-R as a promising candidate for enhancing menopausal health while reducing the risks associated with standard hormone therapy.

 2025 Spring Convention